Trichoptera of Gunnison County, ColoradoIntroduction to the Caddisfly family Brachycentridae Log Cabin Casemakers, Humpless case-maker Ulmer, 1903

 Other Websites:

-Family Overview - University of Alberta Entomology Collection Family page
+family Overview - University of Alberta Entomology Collection family page

 Has habitat, identification, life history, conservation and more.